paip-web/pwbs/docs/source/code_docs/submodules/module_pwbs_pwbs-class.rst

     * Initialize Config Manager

+    .. py:attribute:: argparser

+        Argument Parser

+    .. py:attribute:: argparser_specialtasks

+        Argument Parser Argument Group for Special Tasks

+    .. py:attribute:: argparser_localconfigtasks

+        Argument Parser Argument Group for Local Configuration Tasks

+    .. py:attribute:: pwbscm

+        PWBS Config Manager

+    .. py:attribute:: args

+        Arguments from argparser

-.. py:method:: PWBS.parser_initializer()
+    .. py:method:: parser_initializer()

         This method is to initalize parser.

         This method is making these steps:

         * Making Special Tasks Argument Group

         * Adding Special Tasks Commands: [--verbose, --debug, --version, --new-config, --log, --log-file, --config-file, --test-mode, --run-tests]

         * Adding Task Argument [This argument takes everything which is after special tasks commands or everything if there isn't any special task command]

         * Adding Local Configuration Tasks Argument Group

-.. py:method:: PWBS.localconfig_parser_initializer()
+    .. py:method:: localconfig_parser_initializer()

         This method is to initalize parser of local configuration.

         This method is:

         * Trying to change json tasks into Commands Class Object changing it into one CommandList Class Object with all commands.

-.. py:method:: PWBS.special_tasks_interpreter()
+    .. py:method:: special_tasks_interpreter()

         This method is to interpret special tasks.

         This method is:

         * Checking is any of special task was called.

         * If yes then it executes that special task that was called.

-.. py:method:: PWBS.task_runner()
+    .. py:method:: task_runner()

         This method is to run local configurations tasks.

         This method is:

         * Calling run method on every Command object that was called.

-.. py:method:: PWBS.main()
+    .. py:method:: main()

         This method is main function of Program.

         This method is:

         * Parsing Arguments

         * Interpreting Special Tasks

         * Interpreting Normal Tasks